mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 `/about`.

-SvelteKit doesn’t come with a library for testing standalone components but we did opt to include Playwright when setting up the project, so I initially wanted to implement Playwright’s experimental Component Testing library but as of the time of writing this, there are issues with the library that mean I wasn’t able to use it in this project. (there are other options for unit testing including [Vitest](https://vitest.dev/guide/) but for the sake of brevity I’ll just stick to e2e testing using Playwright for this example)
+SvelteKit doesn’t come with a library for testing standalone components but we did opt to include Playwright when setting up the project.
+I initially wanted to implement Playwright’s experimental Component Testing library, but as of the time of writing this, there are issues with the library that mean I wasn’t able to use it in this project (there are other options for unit testing including [Vitest](https://vitest.dev/guide/) but for the sake of brevity I’ll just stick to e2e testing using Playwright for this example).

 Instead of writing out the code, let’s try and use [Playwright’s test generator](https://playwright.dev/docs/codegen) with the